leomazz/PetriNet-2.0/README.md

 ---

-## 🇺🇸 Distributed Simulation Environment for Production Systems
+## 🇺🇸 Environment for the Distributed Simulation of Production Systems

 This repository contains the implementation of **PetriNet 2.0**, a Java-based environment for **distributed simulation of production systems**, developed as a final graduation project in Mechatronics Engineering (Escola Politécnica, University of São Paulo, 2007).